Hello.

 “Dysmorphia, ‘degenerate’ art, and the dormancy of toxic thoughts.”
 Book-review-essay in The Smart Set.

 “A murky unlearning: Sophocles and the Greek art of Failure.”
-Chapter in The Routledge Handbook of Classics and Queer Theory.
+An essay about Halberstam, Kae Tempest and the Philoctetes.
+In The Routledge Handbook of Classics and Queer Theory.

 2022

 “Delia Derbyshire, or the queen of electronic music.”
-On Re-Sisters by Cosey Fanni Tutti.
-Book review in Louder Than War.
+A book review of Re-Sisters by Cosey Fanni Tutti.
+Published by Louder Than War.

 “We were all Nobody once.”
-On the life, work, and memoirs of classicist E.R.
+Academic review on a book on the life, work, and memoirs of classicist E.R.
 Dodds.
-Book review in The Classical Review.
+Published in The Classical Review.

 2019

-Book: Classical Literature and Posthumanism, a collection of reference essays.
+Book: Classical Literature and Posthumanism, a collection of essays co-edited with GM Chesi.
 Bloomsbury, 480pp.

-Essay: “Theoretical introduction: the subject of the human,” co-written with Giulia Maria Chesi
+Essay: “Theoretical introduction: the subject of the human,” co-written with GM Chesi.

 Essay: “Malfunctions of Embodiment: Man/Weapon Agency and the Greek Ideology of Masculinity.”